Fuerteventura: Other sports

-There are various motocross circuits on the island, including Los Alares in Antigua and Isla de Fuerteventura in Puerto del Rosario municipality.
+There are various motocross circuits on the island, including Los Alares in Antigua and Isla de Fuerteventura in Puerto del Rosario.
 They hold regular trials, some of which form part of the Canarian Regional Motocross Championship.
-Throughout the year there are gravel rally races.
-Two are part of the Canarian Dirt Rally Championship.
-These are the Antiguan Rally and the La Oliva Rally.
+Throughout the year, there are gravel rally races.
+Two of these are part of the Canarian Dirt Rally Championship: the Antiguan Rally and the La Oliva Rally.

-The island's main football clubs are CD Union Puerto and CD Cotillo, who play in Group XII of the Spanish Tercera División RFEF.
+The island's main football clubs are CD Union Puerto and CD Cotillo, who compete in the Interinsular Preferente League.

-The resort Playitas on the south coast is since around 2008 equipped with a 50 m swimming pool and has become a destination for triathlon training camps for Europeans.
+The Playitas resort on the south coast has, since around 2008, been equipped with a 50 m swimming pool and has become a destination for triathlon training camps for Europeans.
 An annual race called Challenge Fuerteventura is held there on the half ironman distance.